virkillz/backer/milestone-plan.md

 - [ ] Update seed for backing pitch
 - [ ] Custom style oerview with UL/LI/ title, etc

-### Admin Portal
-- [ ] Change to tailwind Proof of COncept
-- [ ] Dashboard must works
-- [ ] Admin portal must be able to find backer instead of drop down select

 ### Preview mode
-- [ ] Preview mode: /preview
+- [x] Preview mode: /preview
-- [ ] Publish on and off
+- [x] Publish on and off
-- [ ] If publish is off will show special page.
+- [x] If publish is off will show special page.

 ### November target